suhaskvittal/QuantumC/README_ltx.md

 QuantumC uses represents quantum states with comparably less bits to other simulators like Microsoft's Q#.
 QuantumC represents each quantum state as a polar form complex number
 $$\alpha = r \cdot \exp \left( \frac{2\pi i \cdot k}{n} \right)$$

 where $r \in [0, 1], n \in \mathbb{Z}^+$, and $0 \leq k < n$.
-Specifically, $r$ is represented as a modified half-precision floating point integer with 5 exponent bits and 11 (+1) mantissa bits, and $n$ is a 16-bit positive integer.
+Specifically, $r$ is represented as a modified half-precision floating point integer with 5 exponent bits and 11 (+1) mantissa bits, and $n$ is a 16-bit unsigned integer.
 This mean that each quantum state is 32 bits, so a system of 30 qubits can be represented in exactly 4 GiB, which is much less than the 16 GiB required by Q#.
 The largest system representable with 16 GiB using QuantumC is 32 qubits.

 # Features
 QuantumC implements 12 elementary gates along with the QFT and QFT$^{-1}$ gates.
 These gates are